 I am a creative being; I am a maker of tools.
 Leashes, lead ropes, and rope handling skills are crucial to animal handling work, wherein ropes serve as safety lines and as lines of communication.
 Species-specific equipment designs cater to important distinctions between dog handling and horse handling techniques, distinctions primarily determined by human-to-animal weight ratio.
 For instance, nearly all dog leash designs involve a hand loop for securely attaching oneself to the dog, while in horse handling it is always a mistake to loop one's hand in any rope that is attached to a horse.
 Thus, safety principles are often opposite between the two disciplines, and require different rope skills.
 However, through dedication to either handling discipline an elegant language can develop, often described as finesse- a high level of subtlety and sensitivity between animal and human which makes signaling through the rope at times imperceivable to the observer.
 In this realm high performance, work operation, and creative applications are made safe and possible.
 As my imagination has expanded I've discovered that even high-end existing equipment designs lack features to support my working style and applications.
 I need sensitive and durable, ultra-light and ultra-strong.
 Yet I found that available designs, splendid for one working scenario, lack the versatility to be the year-round, everyday, all-condition rope tools I envision.

-Meanwhile, spending a great deal of my time active outdoors in untamed habitats, I struggle to find outdoor apparel that suited my need for supporting versatile athleticism in tough outdoor environments.
+Meanwhile, spending a great deal of my time active outdoors in rugged habitats, I struggle to find outdoor apparel that suited my need for supporting versatile athleticism in tough outdoor environments.
 Available designs prove too specialized, inhibit mobility, or are too quickly destroyed to justify their purchase.
 So I'm beginning to build solutions with my own hands, sometimes modifying my existing gear, sometimes building from scratch.

 As my craftsmanship improved I gained confidence in using my prototypes for work applications and generally became fascinated by the process of outdoor equipment design and product development.
 Recent leaps forward in materials and manufacturing technologies have also ignited my enthusiasm to explore fresh ideas for outdoor technical equipment and apparel.
 In September 2016 I formed BESOTORO LLC to further my designs and propose solutions which inspire outdoor adventure creativity and function.

-As of early 2018 BESOTORO LLC is a one-man, home workshop operation.
+As of early 2018 BESOTORO LLC is a one-man, farm-based operation.
 I craft each rope product to order on my farm in the Monadnock Region of New Hampshire.
 I also design and manage this website, and handle all shipping and customer service, meanwhile working to realize a vision for this company's future.